NationalSecurityAgency/timely/source/includes/_server.md

 ## SSL Setup

 To user Timely, both Timely and Grafana will need to use SSL certificates.
 Grafana requires a PEM encoded certificate file and an un-encrypted PEM private key file.
 Timely requires a PEM encoded certificate file and a PKCS#8 encoded private key file.
 Timely supports private keys with and without a password, just comment out the `timely.security.ssl.key-password` property if there is no password for your private key.
+In a successful setup, you should only need to add the Timely Certificate Authority to your web browser.

 ### Creating your own SSL keys and certificates